yihangyao/GradS/README.md

 ```

 ## Usage
-By running the following code in the terminal, you will be able to test the GradS algorithm with PPO-Lag using random seed [XX].
+By running the following code in the terminal, you will be able to test the GradS with PPO-Lag as a base algorithm.
 ```
 cd GradS/examples
-python train_ppo_agent.py --seed [XX]
+python train_ppo_agent.py --seed [SS] --short_task [TT]
 ```
+where SS specifies the random seed and short_task specifies the task.
+You may choose it from \{"BC-v2", "CC-v2", "DC-v2", "BC-v3", "CC-v3", "DC-v3"\}.
-By default, the seed is set to be 10.
-You may also try other seeds such as 20, 30, 40, and 50.
-Then you can check the training stats for the "BC-v3" task in the wandb logger.
+By default, the seed is set to be 10, and cost limits for different constraints in each task can be found in the file "GradS/fsrl/config/ppol_cfg.py".
+After running this command, you can check the training stats for the "BC-v3" task in the wandb logger.
 Under the tabs "train" and "test", we provide the "sub_cost_0", "sub_cost_1", and "sub_cost_2", which represents the high-speed cost, boundary cost, and low-speed cost, respectively.

-The corresponding thresholds are set to be 50, 20, and 40 by default.
+## Acknowledge
+This repo is partly based on [Tianshou](https://github.com/thu-ml/tianshou) and [FSRL](https://github.com/liuzuxin/FSRL).

 <!-- ## Contributing